Rapithvin/Damn-Tested-DeFi/README.md

 2. **Mathematical Affinity**: For math fans, Echidna’s approach fits nicely as it starts from a simple point like an EOA.
 3. **Logical Design**: Designing intermediate contracts for Echidna tests aligns with a mathematically rigorous mindset.

+### Notes
+Each challenge folder contains a `Note.md` which includes all of my notes and explanations for the design of tests and my thought process.
+I really like to cover them in a YouTube video, but I'm not sure if it's possible for me based on my schedule or not.
+However, you can reach me directly if you have any questions.
 Join us as we take formal verification and property-based testing to new heights in bug detection while pushing back against the status quo.
 Let’s get started.